grgks/system-management-RestAPI/README.md

 ---

 ## 📝 Notes

-> ℹ️ The current version focuses on the implementation and documentation via Swagger & Postman.
+> ℹ️ This is a production-ready REST API with comprehensive testing (193 tests, 78% coverage), complete Swagger documentation, and role-based authorization.
+>
-> Future improvements may include:
+> Future enhancements may include:
-> - Unit & Integration tests (JUnit / Mockito)
-> - CI/CD pipelines (GitHub Actions)
-> - Dockerization for easier deployment
+> - 🐳 Dockerization for containerized deployment
+> - 📧 Email notification system for appointment reminders
+> - 📊 Advanced analytics dashboard
+> - 🔄 CI/CD pipeline integration
+> - 🔔 Real-time push notifications (WebSocket)
+---

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.